PODSOUBENN/UCI-HAR-Analysis/README.md

 This script has been developed on the instructions of Coursera "Getting and Cleaning Data" course project.

-This script (Steps of ""Loading"" and "construction of mydf" dataset are melt in code for memory optimization, but for comprehension separated in 2 parts here) :
+Steps of "Loading" and "construction of mydf" dataset are melt in code for memory optimization, but for comprehension separated in 2 parts here :

 ###1/ Load datasets (Except brute data : "Inertial Signals")
 *from here : "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"*